Lincoln Peirce: Big Nate

-Big Nate debuted in newspapers on January 7, 1991.
-The strip's main character is Nate Wright, an irrepressible sixth grader with a native and inflated sense of his own greatness.
-Peirce has said that Big Nate, which featured only six characters when it started, originated as a "domestic humor" strip, and that he intended to focus on Nate's family life.
+Big Nate debuted in newspapers on January 6, 1991.
+The strip's main character is Nathan 'Nate' Wright, an irrepressible sixth grader with a native and inflated sense of his own greatness, and a powerful resentment for his social studies teacher, Ms. Godfrey.
+Some characters include Nate's friends, Teddy Ortiz, and Francis Pope.
+Teddy has a sense of humor recognized by characters in the book and has musical interests playing the keyboard for Nate's band, Enslave the Mollusk.
+Francis on the other hand, plays the electric guitar for the band.
+About the series' original intentions, Peirce has said that Big Nate, which featured only six characters when it started, originated as a "domestic humor" strip, and that he intended to focus on Nate's family life.
 Soon, however, Peirce realized that "the gags I enjoyed writing most were the school jokes.
 Nate's life in middle school was where all the funny stuff was happening."
 Nate's school, P.S.
 38, became the narrative center of the strip, and Peirce has added dozens of characters to the cast of classmates and teachers during the strip's run.
-Among the recurring characters are: